ldsec/cellCNN/README.md

 	}

-NOTE: Please update the BibTex entry after the publication and the document is assigned a DOI from Patterns.
 # PriCell (Privacy-Preserving CellCNN)

 PriCell (private version) is a Golang library that ensures CellCnn[1] analysis in privacy-preserving, distributed, N-party setting.